jeremylenz/busrate/README.md

 * Custom CSS; no frameworks used
 * `styled-components` library is used to style each React component
 * CSS Grid is used in `index.css` to describe the basic layout of the app
-* CSS Flexbox is used in `DepartureGraph.js` to make the visual departure graphs
+* CSS Flexbox is used in `DepartureGraph.js` to make the visual departure graphs; also in Ratings details
 * Keyframes are used in `Loader.js` which is a basic CSS loader/spinner
-* Media queries are used in `index.css` to provide a fully responsive design
+* Media queries are used to provide a fully responsive design

 ### Redux